LinuxBozo/18FAgileBPA/README.md

 * for each story, lead a discussion between developers and users
   * add acceptance criteria to users stories
   * update stories or add new ones as required
-* prioritize stories according to user
+* prioritize stories according according to business value, as determined by users

 ### Release Planning/Iteration Planning
 With user stories completed and prioritized, conduct initial release planning meeting: